mouxangithub/drawdb/README.md

 1. **Static files not accessible**: Ensure that the `STATIC_FILES_DIR` environment variable is set correctly
 2. **Docker container won't start**: Check if the ports are already in use or if directory permissions are correct
-3. **API requests failing**: Verify that the API_URL environment variable is configured properly

 ## 🤝 Contributing